NickBaldassarre/School_District_Analysis/README.md

 ## Project Overview

 ### I will be assisting a city school district with an analysis of its schools.
-We will be looking at the relationships between school budgets, school sizes, and academic performance.
-We will also be removing grades that are suspect, and determining what changes occur to our final analysis.
+We will be looking at school budgets, sizes, and types, and how they relate to academic performance.
+We will also be removing grades that are suspected of being dishonest, and determining what changes occur to our final analysis after those grades are replaced.

 ## Analysis

 In order to obtain more accurate data, we removed data that was suspected of academic dishonesty.
-We removed all grades from the 9th grade at Thomas High School by using the .loc method along with comparison operators to retrieve all rows that satisfied both conditions.
+We removed all grade scores from the 9th grade at Thomas High School by using the .loc method along with comparison operators to retrieve all rows that satisfied both conditions.
 We also imported NumPy in order to use the nan method to change all math and reading scores that satistfied both conditions to NaN.

     student_data_df.loc[(student_data_df["school_name"] == "Thomas High School") & (student_data_df["grade"] == "9th"),["reading_score"]] = np.nan
     student_data_df.loc[(student_data_df["school_name"] == "Thomas High School") & (student_data_df["grade"] == "9th"),["math_score"]] = np.nan